WinstonHChou/winter-2024-final-project-team-7/README.md

 ## Software

 ### Overall Architecture
-Our project was completed entirely with ROS2 navigation in python.
-The 'rclpy' package is being used to control the robot and our primary control logic consists of the Calibration, Person Detection, Lane Detection, Lane Guidance, and nodes.
+The project was completed with SLAM-Toolvox and ROS2 navigation 2 stack in python.

 - The **Calibration Node** was adapted from Spring 2022 Team 1 and updated for our use case.
 We strictly needed the gold mask to follow the yellow lines and implemented our own lane following code.